 Enter a value for the desired file selection.
 The example above allows for a value of either ‘1’ or ‘2’.
 Note: At this prompt you are not able to load multiple files to a Processor or Touch Panel.

-If prompted with “Is this for a Touchpanel or Processor, Enter the device Exactly as it is shown in the PowerShell.
+If prompted with “Is this for a Touchpanel or Processor, Enter the device name of either ‘Processor’ or Touchpanel’ exactly as it is shown in the PowerShell.
 Continue with this for all following questions.

 Provide the ‘device username’ of the processor or touch panel required to connect via SSH.
 If the device credentials or authentication have not been setup the option to choose the default value of ‘Crestron’ is allowed by hitting enter when prompted.